bruce-hill/tomo/docs/integers.md

   the GNU MP library.
 These integers are fast for small numbers and guaranteed to always be correct and never overflow.
 - `Int8`/`Int16`/`Int32`/`Int64`: Fixed-size integers that take up `N` bits.
-  These integers must be manually specified with their suffix (e.g. `5_i64`) and are subject to overflowing.
+  These integers must be manually specified with their bits in square brackets (e.g. `5[64]`) and are subject to overflowing.
 If an overflow occurs, a runtime error will be raised.

 Conversion between integer types can be done by calling the target type as a
 function: `Int32(x)`.
 For fixed-width types, the conversion function also